PellePedro/sample-multicast/README.md

 ## Configuration
-The name of the container interface might be set with the CONTAINER_INTERFACE environment variable (default is eth0).
-Local ip is retrived from the last entry in /etc/hosts
+The name of the container interface might be set with the CONTAINER_INTERFACE environment variable, default "eth0".
+The Local IP is retrived from /etc/hosts

 ## Compilation
 ```